GA Mentorship Awards

 The UC Berkeley Outstanding Graduate Student Peer Mentor Award honors Berkeley graduate and professional students who have shown an outstanding commitment to mentoring, advising, and generally supporting either undergraduate students or their fellow graduate students.

 The Graduate Assembly will present four awards to selected mentors each year.
 Although only one nomination letter is required for a mentor to be considered for the award, we encourage nominators to reach out to others to provide supplemental letters of nomination.
-Read on for more details on nomination process and submit your letter through this form.
-The deadline is Friday, February 24, 2023, 11:59 p.m.
+Read on for more details on nomination process and submit your letter through this form (closed as of deadline).
+The deadline is Friday, February 16th, 2024, 11:59 p.m.
 Email the GA President Chief of Staff if you have questions at chief-ga@berkeley.edu.

 Nominee Eligibility